bbauska/W3Cx-3of5/README.md

 The part is bold is not correct: querySelector, technically, comes from [Selectors API](https://www.w3.org/TR/selectors-api/).
 Just in case some people would like to check the specification.\\

-### Detailed explanation of the example shown in the above video
+<h4>Detailed explanation of the example shown in the above video

 Here are the different steps, in a little more detail, of the example demonstrated in the above video: